kenlo94/NYC_CitiBike/README.md

 ![Screenshot](Images/md1.png)   ![Screenshot](Images/md2.png)

-Since the original data categorized gender into a 0, 1, or 2, I had to create a calculated field to detemine gender based on the value assigned.
+Since the original data categorized gender into a 0, 1, or 2, I had to create a calculated field to determine gender based on the value assigned.

 ![Screenshot](Images/gender_cf.png)